richbpark/Raspberry-Pi-Full-Stack-Revisited/README.md

 # Raspberry-Pi-Full-Stack-Revisited
 Reworking Elements from the Tech Explorations Raspberry Pi Full Stack Raspbian Class

+This respository contains various code framents that have been created, modified and substituted for their counter parts in the Tech Explorations Raspberry Pi Full Stack and Arduino Step-By-Step Getting Started courses.
+This work is a departure from these two courses and intended purely as an analysis of the process involved.
+The analysis is from both a CLI and GUI perspective.
+The GUI assumes the default 'pi' user and the CLI offers a perspective that more closely follows the Tech Explorations Raspbery Pi-FS conventions.
+Both the GUI and CLI perspectives share a common SQLite3 database.
+Understanding these code fragments assumes a working understanding of the two Tech Explorations courses cited.